Fidelity: Scientific modelling and simulation

 In the fields of scientific modelling and simulation, fidelity refers to the degree to which a model or simulation reproduces the state and behaviour of a real world object, feature or condition.
 Fidelity is therefore a measure of the realism of a model or simulation.
 Simulation fidelity has also been described in the past as "degree of similarity".
 In quantum mechanics and optics, the fidelity of a field is calculated as an overlap integral of the field of interest with a reference or target field.

 Program evaluation

 In the field of program evaluation, the term fidelity denotes how closely a set of procedures were implemented as they were supposed to have been.
 For example, it is difficult to draw conclusions from a study about formative assessment in school classrooms if the teachers are not able or willing to follow the procedures they received in training.

 Translation

 In translation, fidelity is the extent to which a translation accurately renders the meaning of the source text, without distortion.
 It is contrasted with transparency, which is the extent to which a translation appears to a native speaker of the target language to have originally been written in that language.

+Biology

+Fidelity, in Molecular Biology, refers to the accuracy of replication of genetic material.
+Replication errors result in mutations that can negatively affect cell viability and health, however, can provide genetic variation to a population.